 This is why it is critical that our elected officials support the Mountain Valley Pipeline project.

-Once constructed, the Mountain Valley Pipeline (MVP) would immediately be impactful, providing up to two million dekatherms per day of firm transmission capacity to markets in the Mid- and South Atlantic U.S. Running 303 miles from northwestern West Virginia to southern Virginia, the project will create thousands of jobs across the nearly 20 counties it intersects, generate over $1.5 million in regional tax benefits and extend the current reach of the Equitrans transmission system so that millions more Americans can fuel their homes and business with cost-effective natural gas.
+Once constructed, the Mountain Valley Pipeline (MVP) would immediately be impactful, providing up to two million dekatherms per day of firm transmission capacity to markets in the Mid- and South Atlantic U.S. Running 303 miles from northwestern West Virginia to southern Virginia, the project will create thousands of jobs across the nearly 20 counties it intersects, generate millions of dollars in additional annual tax revenue and extend the current reach of the Equitrans transmission system so that millions more Americans can fuel their homes and business with cost-effective natural gas.

 It is critical that we prioritize clean, domestically sourced energy in the Virginias and support the expansion of the existing natural gas pipeline capacity through projects such as the Mountain Valley Pipeline.
 Many of the wells drilled in the Marcellus and Utica shales lack the means to deliver natural gas to customers.
 Without new pipelines to transport this energy, we will see a drastic slowdown in the natural gas industry.
 This would lead to less investment, job layoffs and a slash in taxes generated.